Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness

-We then try to find an adversarial image {with respect to} each image in the test dataset.
-Our attack samples $N=5$ 000 neighbors {of $\delta=\frac{\tilde{R}}{\|w^T\|}w^T$} using Algorithm~\ref{alg:neighbor} (Appendix~\ref{app:pseudoalg}).
-We observed non-zero attack success rates for 44/45 models (full results appear in Table~\ref{tab:svm_mnist_res} of Appendix~\ref{app:svmres}).
-Our attacks can have success rates up to 23.24\%.
-Recall that the baseline success rate should be 0\% as perturbations for all these adversarial examples are within the certified radius.
-We demonstrate {an example of} original and adversarial images together with their perturbation and certified radius information in Figure~\ref{fig:lr_mnist_demo} (Appendix~\ref{app:svmres}).
+In the weak threat model, we observe non-zero attack success rates for 44/45 models (full results appear in Table~\ref{tab:svm_mnist_res_weak} of Appendix~\ref{app:res}), and our attacks can have success rates up to 23.24\%.
+In the strong threat model, we observe non-zero attack success rates for 11/45 models (full results appear in Table~\ref{tab:svm_mnist_res_strong} of Appendix~\ref{app:res}), and our attacks can have success rates up to 0.16\%.
+Recall that the baseline success rate should always be 0\%.
+We demonstrate a weak model example of original and adversarial images together with their perturbation norm and certified radius information in Figure~\ref{fig:lr_mnist_demo} of Appendix~\ref{app:res}.